Flavian5/bfr/README.md

 Both Euclidean and mahalanobis distance have their own <b>corresponding threshold.</b>

-<b>Two clusters in compress</b> are considered close and will be merged if
+<b>Merge threshold</b> is used to determine if two clusters in compress are considered close.
+Two clusters in compress will be merged if:

     std_dev(merged) < (std_dev(cluster) + std_dev(other)) * merge_threshold